Skip to main content

 Convergence is the pre-eminent global network for blended finance – managing the world's most comprehensive database of blended finance transactions.
 This includes historical data, as well as current and prospective deals.
 It also hosts the largest blended finance match making platform – connecting project proponents with potential financiers both public and private.

-Australia's new 3-year partnership with converge provides DFAT and its partners (including other government partners and private financing partners) with access to Convergence's analytical, technical support and training capabilities.
-This partnership will play an increasingly significant role in supporting Australia's capacity to scale its blended finance response to climate and development needs in the region.
+Australia's partnership with Convergence provides DFAT and its partners (including other government departments and agencies, and private financiers) with access to Convergence's databases, technical support, and training capabilities.
+This partnership continues to play a significant role in supporting Australia's capacity to scale its blended finance response to climate and development needs in our region.

 Business Partnerships Platform (BPP)